cs160-berkeley/Group-5-Project/README.md

 # Group-5-Project
 Group 5 Project

+## Server
+GitHub repository for the authentication and messaging server: https://github.com/daltonboll/PensieveServer

 The database folder contains database related stuff so that even when you exit out of the app, the data will still exist